viewyonder/itpro-guide-to-10-intentional-fallacies-of-vendor/fallacy_7_false_dilemma.md

 Rarely is the underyling survey methodology available, so whilst it is true that without data you just have an opinion, it is also true that with data you just have a bucket of unqualified and misunderstood opinions from people you don't know.

+### Morton's Fork

+Imagine if, whichever choice you made from two options, the answer was always the same vendor.

+This is true of so-called hybrid-cloud vendors who claim that people choose one cloud option or the other, but either way this vendor has the answer.

+The reallity is that there are more than two needs that the audience has, in this case cloud is not made up of two options.
+AWS have over fifty cloud services whereas a hybrid cloud vendor will have a fraction of those.